SopadeGalinha/42-Minishell/README.md

 ## Tests
 Explore a set of test examples provided here for a comprehensive examination of the Minishell project.

-First things first, execute `make` at the root of the repository to compile the code and have fun (:!
+First things first, execute `make` at the root of the repository.

 ### Simple commands